Oraclebun/ci-datacentric-project3/README.md

 8. At the top right of the personal repository, you will be able to see the green coloured Gitpod button like the picture below:
 ![Gitpod Button](https://github.com/Oraclebun/ci-datacentric-project3/blob/master/static/image/readme_image/Gitpod_link.png)
 9. Click on the Gitpod link to open up the development environment for this project in Gitpod.
-10. Once the project has fully loaded in the browser, a Visual Studio Code-like edittor with a terminal will be seen.
+10. Once the project has fully loaded in the browser, a Visual Studio Code-like editor with a terminal will be seen.
 11. In the terminal, type in the below command to install the dependencies.

 ```console